Gaussian-Based Parametric Bijections For Automatic Projection Filters: Numerical Examples

-The simulation results, shown in Figure \ref{figs:comparison_one_d}, depict the evolution of the densities obtained with the finite difference approach and with the projection filters, along with their corresponding Hellinger distances.
-Even though both projection filters based on parametric bijections \eqref{eq:phi_xi_gaussian} and \eqref{eq:Gauss_Hermite_Bijection} require a smaller number of integration nodes than does the static bijection, they do however lead to sufficiently reduced Hellinger distances when compared to the finite difference approximation, as shown in Figure \ref{figs:comparison_one_d}.
-The projection filter based on the bijection \eqref{eq:phi_xi_gaussian} with GCQ produces better approximated densities than does the GHQ scheme across the entire simulation time.
+The simulation results, shown in Figure \ref{figs:comparison_one_d}, depict the evolution of the densities obtained with the finite difference approach and with the projection filters, along with their corresponding Hellinger distances, where the Hellinger distance between two densities $p$ and $q$ is given by $\frac{1}{2}\int_\mathcal{X}(\sqrt{p}-\sqrt{q})^2 dx$.
+Even though both projection filters based on parametric bijections \eqref{eq:phi_xi_gaussian} and \eqref{eq:Gauss_Hermite_Bijection} require less integration nodes than that based on the static bijection, they do however substantially reduce Hellinger distances compared to the finite difference approximation, as shown in Figure \ref{figs:comparison_one_d}.
+The projection filter based on the bijection \eqref{eq:phi_xi_gaussian} with GCQ produces better approximated densities than the GHQ scheme across the entire simulation time.
 This is also shown in Figure \ref{figs:comparison_one_d}, where the Hellinger distances associated with the GCQ scheme (FD-vs-Proj-GCQ-9) only oscillate between one and ten times the lowest Hellinger distance obtained from the static bijection with 18 quadrature nodes (FD-vs-static-18).
-In contrast to this and at the end of the simulation, the Hellinger distance between the finite difference solution and the projection filter approximation using the static bijection with nine quadrature nodes (FD-vs-static-9) is about one hundred times greater than that from the lowest Hellinger distance (FD-vs-static-18).
-Thus, this simulation clearly shows that the parametric bijection \eqref{eq:phi_xi_gaussian} is superior to both the static and Gauss–Hermite bijections \eqref{eq:Gauss_Hermite_Bijection} for this illustrative example which portrays a hard stochastic nonlinear filtering problem to solve.
+In contrast to this and at the end of the simulation, the Hellinger distance between the finite difference solution and the projection filter approximation using the static bijection with 9 quadrature nodes (FD-vs-static-9) is about one hundred times greater than that from the lowest Hellinger distance (FD-vs-static-18).
+Thus, this simulation evidently shows that the parametric bijection \eqref{eq:phi_xi_gaussian} is superior to both the static and Gauss–Hermite bijections \eqref{eq:Gauss_Hermite_Bijection} for this example which portrays a hard stochastic nonlinear filtering problem to solve.